 Natural trees however, come with a host of problems such as the potential for catching fire and causing allergies, besides being fairly expensive.
 Predictably, plastic has taken over, and artificial trees made out PVC are now becoming increasingly popular.
 Artificial trees come in a variety of colours and species and even pre decorated with lights.
 After Christmas they can be neatly packed away for use again the following year.

-In this approach then, the Christmas tree could represent all trees, and could symbolize the very important role that trees play in the survival of life on Earth.
+The Christmas tree could represent all trees, and symbolize the very important role that trees play in the survival of life on Earth.
 In each country, a species of tree that is indigenous to that context and which plays an important role as a provider of food and livelihood could be taken to be the Christmas tree.
 Already, in India, where coniferous trees are limited to higher altitudes, the banana or the mango tree play the role of the Christmas tree.
 In Goa the trunks of palms are decorated with chains of light for Christmas and for New Year.

-We could even go a step further and propose that rather than cultivating Christmas trees, which increases monoculture and necessitates the use of pesticides, that naturally growing 'wild' trees be honoured during Christmas.
+Rather than cultivating Christmas trees, which increases monoculture and necessitates the use of pesticides, naturally growing ‘wild’ trees could be honoured during Christmas.
 A tree could be planted during Christmas, taking care to choose a tree that is appropriate to the context, and will enhance the natural ecosystem.
-The 'gifts' that are associated with the Christmas tree, could then be interpreted to be the gifts that all trees offer so unconditionally – fresh air, food, shelter and medicine – in short a healthy environment.
+The ‘gifts’ that are associated with the Christmas tree, could then be interpreted to be the gifts that all trees offer so unconditionally.

-The Christmas tree, a symbol of renewal of life, may finally come back to where it began, and help humanity reconnect with the source of all that is living – Nature.
+The Christmas tree, a symbol of renewal of life, may finally come back to where it began, and help humanity reconnect with the source of all that is living, namely Nature.